apyle/StatInfer_PeerAssessment2/PA2.md

 ```

 Like the first test, we will see if there is a difference in delivery methods, but
 at the 1 mg daily dosage.
-Based on our test above, we find the p-value of the test
+Based on our test above, we find the at the 95% confidence
+level that the range is 2.841 to 9.019
-is 7.8\times 10^{-4} which suggests there is high likelihood that the means
+with a p-value of 7.8\times 10^{-4}.
+These suggest there is high likelihood
-are different, even more than at the 0.5 mg dosage.
+that the means are different, even more than at the 0.5 mg dosage.

 ```r